Raku/atom-language/README.md

 A colorful, thoughtful, and helpful language grammar for Perl 6!
 See [here](#how-do-i-use-this) for questions about usage.

-![A screenshot of an funnified Perl 6 file][screenshot-1]
+![A screenshot of an funnified Raku/Perl 6 file][screenshot-1]

 ## Integration
 This package has integration with the Atom [script][script-package] package.
-With both this package and the `script` package you can execute highlighted Perl 6 code or the whole document, even if it hasn't been saved using a keyboard shortcut.
+With both this package and the `script` package you can execute highlighted Raku/Perl 6 code or the whole document, even if it hasn't been saved using a keyboard shortcut.

 ## What Makes This The *Fun* Edition?

-> Perl 6 is optimized for fun. ― Audrey Tang
+> Perl 6 (Raku) is optimized for fun. ― Audrey Tang

 * This package was designed to work with [Fira Code][fira-code] ligatures